bachelor-2014/report/v2/modularity.md

 current setup is functioning correctly. //TODO remove this line if it does not, indeed, function correctly

+The following sections go in more details which some of the different design decisions behind the architecture.

 ### The structure of the configuration file
 //TODO